huma-engineering/huma-docs/data-collection/huma-app/features/entering-your-health-data.md

 # Entering your health data
 **User**: Patient, Helper

-The key function of the Huma App is for collecting patient data and sharing it with care teams.
+The key function of the Huma Care App is for collecting patient data and sharing it with care teams.
 Patients will be reminded via their to do list of data they need to add and can also enter it, as needed, by looking for the module on the Track page.

 ## How it works​